-Please see the Muscular Dystrophy Association’s website for detailed information on the other forms for muscular dystrophies and related diseases.
-Their website is listed in the organizations section below.
+Please see the Muscular Dystrophy Association’s website for detailed information on the other forms for muscular dystrophies and related diseases. https://www.mda.org/disease/list

 Since muscular dystrophies are genetic mutations, there are no known methods of prevention.
-However, if women are carriers of the genetic mutations, their heart should be monitored closely.
-(MDA, 2012)
+However, if women are known carriers of the genetic mutations, their heart should be monitored closely.

 There is no specific treatment to stop or reverse any form of MD.

 Anyone with a weakened respiratory system is also subject to more infections and difficulty in coughing.
 Treatments to help breathing are to get a coughing machine or learn procedures to assist with coughing and keep the bronchial system free from secretions.
 Assisted ventilation may be needed to help provide sufficient airflow in and out of the lungs.
 Sometimes a respirator is needed only at night.
 When it's needed more often, a tracheotomy may be performed and a tube inserted directly into the trachea (airway) to deliver air to the lungs.
 Respiratory therapy may also be another form of treatment.

 Improve mobility and Postpone Contractures (shortening of muscles or tendons)